rocketlabdelta/info-central/_regulation/united-states.md

 However, knowledge of the EX number system and the applicable DOT shipment regulations is necessary in order to properly ship motors using the Postal Service, UPS, or other carrier.
 Rocket motors must never be loaded onto a passenger carrying airliner, either in checked baggage or in carry on luggage.
 Many motors can be shipped using the Postal Service, provided that the package is properly marked and documented.
-If you have cause to send a motor back to a manufacturer, call and ask for instructions–many will send shipping materials to you that are designed to keep everyone compliant with the applicable regulations.
+If you have cause to send a motor back to a manufacturer, call and ask for instructions--many will send shipping materials to you that are designed to keep everyone compliant with the applicable regulations.

 ## The Bureau of Alcohol, Tobacco, and Firearms